aharri123/dsc-phase-2-project-v2-3/README.md

 ![assumption3](https://user-images.githubusercontent.com/45251340/185805350-8c9a9777-8bdf-4663-ba7c-9f46b85bde97.JPG)

+From testing our assumptions we can see:

+* Our R-squared value is somewhat low at 49%
+* There is only a slight linear relationship between price and sqft_living
+* The model residuals do not follow a full normal distribution
+* For our regression plots for sqft_living, we see a cone shape which indicates heteroscedasticity

 ### GitHub Repository

 Recall that the GitHub repository is the cloud-hosted directory containing all of your project files as well as their version history.